-The Courtesy, Dome, Cargo, and Bed Lights are turned on when any door is opened or the Dome On button is pushed on the overhead console.
-Also, if your vehicle is equipped with Remote Keyless Entry, and the unlock button is pushed on the key fob, the Courtesy, Dome, Cargo, and Bed Lights will turn on.
+The courtesy, dome, cargo, and bed lights are turned on when any door is opened.
+The courtesy and dome lights are turned on when the Dome On button is pushed on the overhead console.
+Also, if your vehicle is equipped with Remote Keyless Entry, and the unlock button is pushed on the key fob, the courtesy, dome, cargo, and bed lights will turn on.